Diamond DA50 Magnum, Austria

 Austro has provided a 170hp turbo-diesel power plant AE 300 jet A1 piston engine for the aircraft.
 The unique feature of the engine is its FADEC single-lever operation, which lowers the pilot's workload.

 Magnum is equipped with a protected fuel system and a safety belt system inclusive of an airbag.
-It has a framework that is fail safe as well as damage tolerant.
+It has a framework which is fail safe as well as damage tolerant.

 Diamond Aircraft introduced the DA50 in 2006.
 After receiving extensive feedback about the aircraft from its customers, the company has decided to advance from the saturated single-engine high-performance market to the lightly pressurised high-performance market.

-The company, therefore, decided to offer the DA50 in two variants – the DA50 SuperStar and the DA50 Magnum.
+The company, therefore, decided to offer the DA50 in two variations – the DA50 SuperStar and the DA50 Magnum.

 The SuperStar features five seats and a pressurised cabin.
 The cabin enables pilots to benefit from the aircraft's 25,000ft ceiling and turbo power in high altitudes.
 Along with this, it is also equipped with a 350hp, turbo-charged engine.

-The decision to offer two variants was taken due to the increase in fuel prices and decline in single-engine high-performance sales between 2007 and 2008.
+The decision to offer two versions was taken due to the increase in fuel prices and decline in single-engine high-performance sales between 2007 and 2008.
+Development of the SuperStar variant was, however, later suspended.